I-3-1-51.Critical Case Procedures

 OAO staff may identify a potentially violent case by:

 The case characteristic SUIC or HOMC in ARPS; and

-A Critical Case Flag (I-3-0-93 Exhibit) in a paper case or, in an electronic case, by the “Homicidal/;Potential Violent or Suicide Threat” flag in eView.
+A Critical Case Flag (HALLEX I-3-0-93 Exhibit) in a paper case or, in an electronic case, by the “Homicidal/Potential Violent or Suicide Threat” flag in eView.

 OAO may designate a case as critical if there has been an inordinate delay in processing the case and there is a public, congressional, or other high priority inquiry on the case.
-The Congressional and Public Affairs Branch (CPAB) uses current OAO workload data to determine the “inordinate delay” timeframe.
+CPAB uses current OAO workload data to determine the “inordinate delay” timeframe.
 OAO staff may identify these cases by the case characteristic DLAY in ARPS.